-Risk Management Workshop for the Fire Service Location: Fire Academy, JIBC campus

-The three-day session is led by legal experts, active risk managers, and specialists in the field of Risk Management.

-This practical program is directed toward Fire Officers who are concerned with legal liability and actions in negligence.

-Participants will leave the workshop with a structured approach to Risk Management that they can implement in their own Departments.
+This workshop is led by legal experts, active risk managers and specialists in the field of risk management and is directed toward Fire Officers who are concerned with legal liability and actions in negligence.
+Participants will leave the workshop with a structured approach to risk management that they can implement in their own departments.
+Location:

-Prerequisites: Completion of AO-1 to AO-7 or by permission of the Director of the Fire Academy.
+Fire Academy, Justice Institute of British Columbia campus Prerequisites: Completion of AO-1 to AO-7 or by permission of the Director of the Fire Academy